spolcharoen/DH150-PawanPolcharoen/README.md

 ---
 ## Website 2: The Mom 100
 "The Mom 100" is the second website I will be evaluating.
 It is another food blog created by Katie Workman, a cook, a writer, and a mother of two.
 In contrast to Trish, Workman and her blog are much more involved in mainstream news, having been featured in Food52, NBC News, and other publications.
+Workman's blog is also more refined and clean looking.
 In addition to the blog, Workman has also published two cookbooks.

 **Link to webpage:** https://themom100.com/
 ![The Mom 100 Homepage](website2.png)